Project Tungsten: Bringing Apache Spark Closer to Bare Metal

 There are also a handful of longer term possibilities for Tungsten.
 In particular, we plan to investigate compilation to LLVM or OpenCL, so Spark applications can leverage SSE/SIMD instructions out of modern CPUs and the wide parallelism in GPUs to speed up operations in machine learning and graph computation.

 The goal of Spark has always been to offer a single platform where users can get the best distributed algorithms for any data processing task.
 Performance is a key part of that goal, and Project Tungsten aims to let Spark applications run at the speed offered by bare metal.
 Stay tuned for the Databricks blog for longer term articles on the components of Project Tungsten as they ship.
-We’ll also be reporting details about the project at the upcoming Spark Summit in San Francisco in June.

 - Note: hand-drawing diagrams inspired by our friends at Confluent (Martin Kleppmann)